Francesca's CEO to retire, shares fall

-(Reuters) - Francesca’s Holdings Corp’s (FRAN.O) Chief Executive John De Meritt, who helped the women’s specialty retailer better understand fast-changing fashion trends, will retire at the end of this year.
+Sept 4 (Reuters) - Francesca’s Holdings Corp’s Chief Executive John De Meritt, who helped the women’s specialty retailer better understand fast-changing fashion trends, will retire at the end of this year.

 The company’s shares, which have risen nearly 30 percent since it made its market debut last year, fell 4 percent at $34.51 in after-market trading.
 They closed at $36.07 on the Nasdaq on Tuesday.